Tlaster/PreCompose/docs/component/navigation.md

     navigator = navigator,
     // Navigation transition for the scenes in this NavHost, this is optional navTransition = NavTransition(),
+    // Swipe gesture properties for this NavHost, this is optional swipeProperties = null,
+    // true if you want to persist navigation state to the Saved State Registry persistNavState = false,
     // The start destination
     initialRoute = "/home",
 ) {